bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch5-5-2">5.5.2 Minimalism</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 This Web design trend is part fashion, part function.
-Since we always keep mobile devices in mind when designing, the \"rich design\" styles of the past (drop shadows, gradients, lots of images, colors, and fonts) have been replaced with the current trend &#34;flat design&#34;.
+Since we always keep mobile devices in mind when designing, the &ldquo;rich design&rdquo; styles of the past (drop shadows, gradients, lots of images, colors, and fonts) have been replaced with the current trend &#34;flat design&#34;.